-While we offer separate birding and photography itineraries, the Galapagos is unique in that there is virtually no difference in the two.
+While we sometimes offer separate birding and photography itineraries, the Galapagos is unique in that there is virtually no difference in the two.
 The number of species is very low and all but a few are easy to find, leaving plenty of time for photography.
-Depending on demand, the birding and photography tours may be run on the same yacht.

 Click a tour for a complete itinerary: